 DIG INTO DINOLABS & DINODIG

-DinoLabs is currently closed to make way for the new dinosaur gallery, slated to open Fall 2016.
+DinoLabs is currently CLOSED to make way for a NEW DinoLabs experience, slated to open Fall 2016.

 Who knew you could find dinosaurs in your own backyard?
 DinoLabs and DinoDig® bring the fascinating story of dinosaurs discovered in North Texas to life with full articulations of dinosaur skeletons native to the region and a dig site replicating a local paleontological field site.